BBC Third Programme: Output and programming

 The network was broadly cultural, a Leavisite experiment dedicated to the discerning or "high-brow" listener from an educated, minority audience.
 Its founders' aims were seen as promoting "something fundamental to our civilisation" and as contributing to "the refinement of society".
 Its musical output provided a wide range of serious classical music and live concerts, as well as contemporary composers and jazz; popular classical music such as Beethoven, Mozart and Tchaikovsky primarily remained on the Home Service until 1964.
 Voice formed a much higher proportion of its output than the later Radio 3, with specially commissioned plays, poetry readings, talks and documentaries.
 Nationally known intellectuals such as Bertrand Russell and Isaiah Berlin on philosophy or Fred Hoyle on cosmology were regular contributors.

-The network became a principal patron of the arts, within commissioned many music works for broadcast by the BBC Music Department, playing a crucial role in the development of the career of composers such as Benjamin Britten.
+The network became a principal patron of the arts, within commissioned many music works for broadcast by the BBC Music Department, playing an important role in the development of the career of composers such as Benjamin Britten.
 Particularly notable were its drama productions, including the radio plays of Samuel Beckett, Henry Reed (the Hilda Tablet plays), Harold Pinter, Wyndham Lewis, Joe Orton and Dylan Thomas, whose Under Milk Wood was written specially for the programme.
 Philip O'Connor discovered Quentin Crisp in his radio interviews in 1963.
+The series Inventions for Radio aired in 1964 and 1965, with sound collages by Delia Derbyshire of the BBC Radiophonic Workshop.
 Martin Esslin, BBC Director of Drama (Radio), was associated with the network's productions of European drama, and Douglas Cleverdon with its productions of poetry and radio plays.

-The Third Programme's contribution to contemporary poetry and criticism was outstanding, under producers and presenters such as John Wain, Ludovic Kennedy, George MacBeth and Patrick Dickinson; here it promoted young writers such as Philip Larkin and Kingsley Amis, as well as the "difficult" work of David Jones and Laura Riding.
+The Third Programme's contribution to contemporary poetry and criticism was significant, under producers and presenters such as John Wain, Ludovic Kennedy, George MacBeth and Patrick Dickinson.
+It promoted young writers such as Philip Larkin and Kingsley Amis, as well as the "difficult" work of David Jones and Laura Riding.
 The Third Programme was for many years the single largest source of copyright payments to poets.

 The decision to close down the Third Programme was opposed by many within the BBC, some of them senior figures.
-Within the music division, a 'BBC rebellion' gathered force, with its most vocal members including Hans Keller and Robert Simpson.
+Within the music division, a "BBC rebellion" gathered force, with its most vocal members including Hans Keller and Robert Simpson.
 Ultimately however, the attempt to prevent the culture-conscious Third being replaced by what Keller called "a daytime music station" proved unsuccessful.